andyfaff/scipy/PEP/1-Optimizer.md

         * Minimization is a common problem and implemented in many places
         * Providing a standard interface for this could help unify users and libraries
     * Current API needs improvement
+       * minimize is trying to be a class
+              * method: should be subclasses
+              * show_options: show method-specific args
+              * some options specific to method (jac, hess, hessp, contraints, options, bounds)
+              * OptimizeResult: trying to expose what should be properties of class
+              * callback: not adequate (only sends one arg, not any internal state)
+                   * only sends `x`, not the potentially expensive `f(x), g(x), h(x)`.
+                   * What if some internal state is wanted?
+       * function arg is trying to be a class
+           * jac, hess, hessp
+           * args (kwargs?)
+       * there is no separation of concerns between function and minimizer
+               * meaning the minimizer is carrying out numerical gradient calculations.
+               * The correct place for grad computation belongs with the function, not the minimizer.
        * scipy.optimize.minimize is a black box (have to explain why)
            * hides all details.
 Some are literal black boxes and implemented in Fortran/C.
                * e.g., what if want to change step size?
 Choosing an initial step size is difficult.
 There's theoritical